mobify/plugin/README.md

 ## The Plugin factory method

 Extends a plugin using the `Plugin` prototype.
-Creates a Zepto plugin interface function.

 | Parameter&nbsp;name | Description |
 |----------------|-------------|